LorianSchweikert/DeNovo_Transcriptome/cegma.md

 ### This code is for estimating the completeness of the assembled transcriptome.
-Cegma and be run before and after transcriptome filtering for comparison.
+Cegma should be run before and after transcriptome filtering for comparison.

 ```bash
 #Move into the appropriate folder
 cd /dscrhome/les84/CEGMA